dshafranskiy-r7/checker/README.md

 3. Compares games with the current Portmaster supported games list
 4. Generates a detailed report showing matches

-**Note:** Users' Steam profiles must be set to public to view their game library.
+**Important:** Users' Steam profiles must be set to public to view their game library.
+The tool also includes a disclaimer that port compatibility may vary and users should check port requirements before installation.

 ## Setup Instructions